 Preference to Arm's Length Creditor

-If the preference was made to an arm's length creditor within three months, the trustee must establish that there was an intention to prefer that creditor over another.
+If the preference was made to an arm's length creditor within three months, the LIT must establish that there was an intention to prefer that creditor over another.
 Where the transaction had the effect of preferring the arm's length creditor, a rebuttable presumption arises of an intention to prefer.

 The BIA's transfer at undervalue and preference provisions are incorporated into the CCAA by reference.
-Trustees and monitors will now have to report on the reasonableness of a decision to exclude the application of the TUV and preference provisions from a proposal or a compromise or arrangement (i.e., not to go after the preference or the TUV transaction).
+LITs and monitors will now have to report on the reasonableness of a decision to exclude the application of the TUV and preference provisions from a proposal or a compromise or arrangement (i.e., not to go after the preference or the TUV transaction).

 BIA s.
 2, s.
 4(5), s.
 50(10)(b), s.
 95, s.
 96 and s.
 101.1; CCAA s.
 23(1)(d.1) and s.
 36.1